Healthy Homes Assessment Pakowhai

 Pakowhai Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required for all Pakowhai and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement throughout Pakowhai and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate the compliance with any Healthy Homes Standard that apply or will be applicable during the tenancy of an apartment rental.
+• Property managers and landlords must keep records that prove the compliance with all Healthy Homes Standard that apply or will be in force during the tenancy of the rental property.

 Beginning 1 July 2021

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarder homes (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standard regardless of the time the tenancy began.

 From July 1st 2023

-• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes